Macarious-GK/Jira/README.md

     - Space Settings -> Work Type -> chose any work type -> edit workflow

 ## Automation

-- Automation rules are essentially if-then statements.
-- Automation Configuration Components:
-    - Triggers
-    - Conditions
-    - Actions
+- There are two types of rules:
+    - Global rule -> across spaces
+    - Project rule -> for project only

 - There are several ways to create automation rules:
-    - Select a template that meets your needs.
+    - Select a template that meets your needs. `(automation template library)`
     - Use natural language to have AI create automations for you.
     - Use the rule builder to manually build custom automation rules from scratch.
+- Automation rules are essentially if-then statements.

+### rule details
+- Every rule has its important details:
+    - Name/description
+    - Scope
+    - Owner/ Actor
+    - Allow rule trigger checkbox -> Enable trigger this rule as an action at the end of another rule.

-### Complex automation
+### building blocks of automation
+#### Triggers (required)
+- This tells jira to do the automation rule
+- Every rule can has only one trigger
+- Triggers can be set to run on a schedule, or manual or for event in jira
+- For multiple trigger, we can use ***Multiple work item events*** trigger
+    - automate the same rule for multiple events/triggers
+- For a specific Trigger that we want to use but for only certain filtered event.
+- A trigger-level condition is a filter built directly into the trigger itself, instead of being a separate “Condition” block later in your rule.

+#### Conditions (optional)
+- We need to check for a certain criteria, that must be met for your rule to continue running.
+- Common:
+    - Work item fields condition
+    - JQL condition
+    - User condition
+    - Related work items condition

+#### Branches (optional)
+- Branching means creating a side path in your rule.
+- a section that does actions on other related issues, not just the one that triggered the rule.
+- Branching is like looping through the related issues  that are connected to the main trigger issue.
+- when use a brach the main flow go as it, so 2 flows run simultaneously
+- Two Main Types:
+    - Related Work Items (for related work items)
+    - Advanced branching ( enter a smart value, and perform actions on that value as an object)
+    - Branch at the same time ( more than one branch)

+- Ex: update all subtasks for the task that triggered the automation rule

+#### Advanced components (optional)
+- Advanced components are reusable rule pieces — like small automation blocks you can use in many rules.
+    - Delay until
-- `Smart values`
+    - Loop
+    - Branch at the same time ( multiple groups of automation rule components to execute simultaneously)

+#### Actions (required)
+- The actual action performed if the rule is triggered and complete to the action.

+### Smart values

 - Are essentially variables, acting as placeholders for dynamic data in conditions and actions.
 - They allow you to access and manipulate data without using hard-coded values
 - ex: {{now}}, {{user.emailAddress}}

+### Best practice
-- `Branches`
+- Use log action
-    - A branch acts as an independent sub-rule within an automation rule.
-    - think like (When something happens to one issue, also do something to its related issues.)
+- Validate your rules using the "notify on error" setting

+### Tasks
-    -
+- Clean up task
+- close an epic when all stories have been completed.
+- remind a user of the uncommented tasked assgined to him
-    -
+- test if else

-- Advanced components are reusable rule pieces — like small automation blocks you can use in many rules.

-### Notes
-- While you can't add multiple triggers to a single rule, in some products, like Jira, the Multiple work item events trigger enables you to select more than one event related to work as part of a single trigger.
+- Perform action to all sub tasks of epic using Branch

 # ***`Notifications` 8%***